aurelia/aurelia/docs/user-docs/getting-started/components/local-templates.md

 <el-one></el-one>
 ```

 * A custom element cannot contain only local templates.
-The following examples will cause (jit) compilation error.
+The following examples will cause a (jit) compilation error.

 {% tabs %}